NormandaleWells/CSn/CS1/Half-open-ranges.md

         process element referenced by i
         i++
 ```
-The Python language uses ranges extensively.
+The Python language has is a `range` function
-There is a `range` function which generates a range of integers, specified as a half-open range.
+which generates a range of integers,
+specified as a half-open range.
 For example, `range(2,5)` generates the range `[2,5) = { 2, 3, 4 }`.
 With a single argument, `range` produces a rage starting at 0; `range(3)`
 generates the range `[0,3) = { 0, 1, 2 }`.